 Comparison of gene expression pattern between development and cancer

-We identified the up-regulated interpretation patterns and down-regulated interpretation patterns in the pancreas development as dev-Up and dev-Dw.
-To analyze the associations between pancreas development and pancreatic progression, we use the hypergeometric test in our study, as previously described[17].
-Briefly, we compared the dev-Up vs can-Up, dev-Up vs can-Dw, dev-Dw vs can-Up and dev-Dw vs can-Up to generated the development and cancer dataset pairs.
-Moreover, we considered that P < 0.05 was the significant correlation between pancreas development and pancreatic cancer progression.
-The p-value was calculated according to the following formula:
+We identified the upregulated interpretation patterns and downregulated interpretation patterns in the pancreas development as dev-Up and dev-Dw.
+To analyze the associations between pancreas development and pancreatic progression, we used the hypergeometric test in our study, as previously described[17].
+Briefly, we compared the dev-Up versus can-Up, dev-Up versus can-Dw, dev-Dw versus can-Up, and dev-Dw versus can-Up to generate the development and cancer dataset pairs.
+Moreover, we considered that P < 0.05 was a significant correlation between pancreas development and pancreatic cancer progression.
+The P-value was calculated according to the following formula:

 P=1-x=0k-1NcancerxM-NcancerNdevelopmentMNdevelopment

-In this formula, N-development and N-cancer indicate the number of pancreas development and pancreatic cancer regulation genes.
-M indicates the whole genome number, while k indicates the number of the common gene.
+In this formula, N-development and N-cancer indicate the number of pancreas development and pancreatic cancer regulation genes, respectively.
+M indicates the whole genome number, while k indicates the number of common genes.

 Results